What is a VPN and how does it work?

 A VPN could be key for protecting payment information or personal data used regularly or saved on your mobile device.
 Various VPN apps are available from the Apple App Store or Google Play.

-vpn's can be used on mobile phones
+VPN's can be used on mobile phones

 How does a VPN work?